apache/flink/docs/apis/streaming_guide.md

 Stateful computation
 ------------

-Flink supports the checkpointing and persistence of user defined operator state, so in case of a failure this state can be restored to the latest checkpoint and the processing will continue from there.
+Flink supports the checkpointing and persistence of user defined operator states, so in case of a failure this state can be restored to the latest checkpoint and the processing will continue from there.
 This gives exactly once processing semantics with respect to the operator states when the sources follow this stateful pattern as well.
 In practice this usually means that sources keep track of their current offset as their OperatorState.
 The `PersistentKafkaSource` provides this stateful functionality for reading streams from Kafka.

+### OperatorState

-Flink supports two ways of accessing operator states: partitioned and non-partitioned state access.
+Flink supports two types of operator states: partitioned and non-partitioned states.

-In case of non-partitioned state access, an operator state is maintained for each parallel instance of a given operator.
+In case of non-partitioned operator state, an operator state is maintained for each parallel instance of a given operator.
 When `OperatorState.getState()` is called, a separate state is returned in each parallel instance.
 In practice this means if we keep a counter for the received inputs in a mapper, `getState()` will return number of inputs processed by each parallel mapper.

-In case of of partitioned `OperatorState` a separate state is maintained for each received key.
+In case of of partitioned operator state a separate state is maintained for each received key.
 This can be used for instance to count received inputs by different keys, or store and update summary statistics of different sub-streams.

 Checkpointing of the states needs to be enabled from the `StreamExecutionEnvironment` using the `enableCheckpointing(…)` where additional parameters can be passed to modify the default 5 second checkpoint interval.